williamtroup/JsonTree.js/docs/binding/CUSTOM_TRIGGERS.md

 ## For Rendering:

 ### options.onBeforeRenderComplete( *element* ):
-Fires before the rendering of the jsontree of an element.
+Fires before the rendering of the JsonTree.js of an element.
 <br>
 ***Parameter:*** element: '*object*' - The DOM element that is going to be rendered.

 ### options.onRenderComplete( *element* ):
-Fires when the rendering of the jsontree for an element is complete.
+Fires when the rendering of the JsonTree.js for an element is complete.
 <br>
 ***Parameter:*** element: '*object*' - The DOM element that was rendered.